Our Mission is to:

 The Fostering Hope program in partnership with Our Lady of the Lake Cancer Center matches foster pets with cancer survivors, providing meaningful therapy to both humans and pets.

-The Transport program in collaboration with ASCPA helps transport lost and abandoned animals to our Northeastern partner shelters, creating greater space to save more animals at our Baton Rouge shelter.
+The Transport program in collaboration with ASCPA and Wings of Rescue helps transport lost and abandoned animals to our Northeastern partner shelters, creating greater space to save more animals at our Baton Rouge shelter.
+Watch a video of one of our recent flight transports.

 The Trap Neuter Release program in collaboration with Spay Baton Rouge and the Feral Cat Coalition has returned over 4,000 community cats.
 Once a cat is spayed or neutered, it no longer needs to mark its territory and their drive to yowl and fight is removed.
 All that's left is the cat's instinct to protect its neighborhood from mice and snakes.